 By the 1970s, the success of Dr. Frank’s experiment began to catch on as more wineries began to switch from sweeter juice grapes to the finer European varietals.
 However, many growers are also sticking to New York tradition and creating fine wines using some of the French-American hybrids that had been earlier dismissed as lower-quality.

-Out of this commitment to New York’s rich wine history, melded with bold experimentation, five distinct wine growing regions have emerged: Long Island, the Finger Lakes, Lake Erie, Hudson Valley and the Niagara Escarpment.
+Out of this commitment to New York’s rich wine history, melded with bold experimentation, five distinct wine growing regions have emerged, producing some of the best New York wineries: Long Island, the Finger Lakes, Lake Erie, Hudson Valley and the Niagara Escarpment.
 Each region is earning its own distinct reputation while working together to draw attention to the great wine making being done in New York.

 Long Island’s wine growing is concentrated on the eastern side of the island.
 Its emergence as a fine wine region can be traced to the early 1970s, as the first winery opened in 1973.